FindMySchool LogoFindMySchool

 For parents, the most useful question is not “where do pupils go?”, but “how smoothly do they go?”.
 Here, the presence of a shared local context, combined with structured routines and a consistent reading and maths foundation, usually supports an easier handover into junior expectations.

 Reception admissions are coordinated by Buckinghamshire Council, and the published admissions timeline for primary entry applies to Reception and moving up to junior school.
-For September 2026 entry, the council lists online applications opening on 05 November 2025, the deadline as 15 January 2026 (11:59pm), and offers released on 16 April 2026.
+For September 2027 entry, the verified Buckinghamshire scheme lists the application deadline as 15 January 2027 and offer day as 16 April 2027, with an acceptance deadline of 30 April 2027.

 Nursery admissions are handled differently.
 Applications can be made after a child’s first birthday, places are not allocated based on how early you apply, and the school aligns its first-round Nursery closing date to January each year in step with the local authority’s main school deadline.
 Families are typically contacted with an offer in the Spring term for a September start, with induction and child visits usually taking place in June.